You Asked, We Answer: The Best Lotteries

 So, what lottery is the best one to bet on?
 Well, personal preferences will always play a part so let's break things it down by the following:

 - Best Price

 So, whichever criteria matters most to you, just scroll down to find the answer.

 Winner: Mini Lotto

-At just $0.50 per game Poland's Mini Lotto is the cheapest lottery.
+At just $0.50 per game Poland's Mini Lotto is the cheapest lottery to bet on at Lottoland.
 As it's a "mini" lotto the jackpots are generally measured in thousands, not millions.
-Still, the jackpot odds are incredible, essentially giving you the chance win the price of a shiny new BMW for less than the price of a packet of crisps.
+Still, the jackpot odds are incredible, essentially giving you the chance win the price of a shiny new BMW for less than the price of a packet of chips.

-The Australian Monday and Wednesday Lotto follows closely with costs per standard game of just $0.60.
+The Mon and Wed Lotto follows closely with costs per standard game of just $0.60.

 The Best Lottery – By Jackpot Odds